 also be very costly.
 Finally, the potential witnesses for the customer are likely to be in the customer's local area,

+distant from the Massachusetts court.
 Customer challenge to the distant forum clause in the Leasecomm's

 contracts is similarly difficult.